 In fact, for a long time, The New York Times was the only proof I had that the cast of Star Trek were on The Today Show prior to the show’s debut.
 I’ve read a lot of books about Star Trek, including several autobiographies, and I don’t recall ever coming across a reference to any interviews on The Today Show in 1966.

-Eventually, I found entries to the September 1st, 1966 interview in TV listings from other newspapers.
+Eventually, I found references to the September 1st, 1966 interview in TV listings from other newspapers.
 For example, here’s an entry from the Long Island Star Journal

 Rather than the entire cast, apparently only William Shatner, Leonard Nimoy, and Grace Whitney were guests on The Today Show.
 Credited as Grace Lee Whitney on Star Trek, the actress played Yeoman Janice Rand in eight episodes before being written out of the show.
 Prior to its debut, she posed alongside Shatner and Nimoy in a variety of early publicity photographs.